ahaniesa/CPSC427-Windfall/README.md

 # Description
 Windfall: A game made by a group of talented six.

+Windfall is a turn-based action game with minor free-roaming elements, where the player can choose to use different abilities during the battle.
+There is a tutorial at the beginning to teach the player how to play, and there are dialogues throughout the game to describe the background and lore of the game.
+After the tutorial, the player has to command his companions and fight through 3 levels to defeat the necromancer boss, who has 2 phases.
+The player can save the game and come back to it later.
+Between the battle levels, there are two free-roam levels where the player can move around and explore the environment.
+There are chests in these levels for them to grab stat boosts to aid them in their later battles.
+The game has a full beginning, story, and conclusion.
+There is also a custom mode called "Makeup Mode", where it becomes an arena-style game and the player can choose the characters they used and also the enemies they fight.

 Main game elements which I worked on and implemented:
 - Collision detection for the characters and boundary.
 - Turn system.